Winter water damage from ice dams, attic condensation & more

-While stopping a leak or repairing a washing machine hose down in the basement might be fairly straightforward, ice dams and attic condensation, two forms of water damage typical to cold climate homes, are a little more complicated and a little trickier to fix.
-And since many homeowners aren't frequent visitors to their own attics in the frigid winter months, water damage on the top floor might catch you off guard.
+While stopping a water leak or repairing a washing machine hose down in the basement might be fairly straightforward, snow on the roof, ice dams and attic condensation are forms of water damage typical to cold climate homes and are a little more complicated and a little trickier to fix.

+Why is excessive snow on your roof a concern?
 What are ice dams?
 What causes attic condensation?
-And if you've got either, what can you do?
+And if you've had these, what can you do?

 When the temperature in your attic is above freezing, snow on the roof will likely melt.
 When the snowmelt runs down the roof and hits the colder eaves, it refreezes.

-If this cycle repeats over several days, the freezing snowmelt builds up and forms a dam of ice, behind which water pools up into large puddles, or 'ponds'.
+If this cycle repeats over several days, the freezing snowmelt builds up and forms an ice dam, behind which water pools into large puddles, or "ponds".
 The ponding water can then back up under the roof covering and leak into the attic or along exterior walls.

 The right weather conditions for ice dams are usually when outside air temperatures are in the low 20s (°F) for several days with several inches of snow on the roof.